thoughtspot/thoughtspot_rest_api_v1_python/examples/README.md

 ## transfer_object_ownership.py
 Transferring content ownership is only achieved via API, but can be very useful.

+## audit_object_access.py
+Set of examples using the TS Cloud REST APIs to retrieve sharing permissions on various objects.

+Combines several different metadata commands to get all the human-readable names necessary for a person to audit the sharing capabilities.

 # Not ported yet
-### audit_object_access.py
-Set of examples using the TS Cloud REST APIs to retrieve sharing permissions on various objects.

-Combines several different metadata commands to get all the human-readable names necessary for a person to audit the sharing capabilties.

 ### import_tables_rest_api_example.py
 Advanced script for using the REST API to bring in all tables from a given schema, rather than having to select them all via the UI.